Struct AVClass

 Self: Sized,

-without running its destructor.
+self without running its destructor.
 Read moreSource§fn mem_replace(&mut self, other: Self) -> Selfwhere

 Self: Sized,